comprobo25/comprobo25.github.io/assignments/final_project.md

 ## Teaser Slide / Demo [TODO: we will update with more logistics]

-On Thursday, December 17th from 2-5pm, we will have our final event.
+On Wednesday, December 14th from 4-6pm, we will have our final event.
 You should create a teaser slide that functions as an advertisement of the main points of your project (your goal should be to make it legible to folks who know a bit about robotics but are not from this class).
 In addition, you may consider having a demo (either live or recorded).
 You should be prepared to hang out in your breakout room and talk about your work with other students and Olin community members.
 In order to ensure that you can see other groups' posters, only half of your team needs to be by the poster at any point time (allowing the other member(s) to go view other teams posters / demos).
 You will receive full credit for this activity if you create a comprehensive poster and participate in the final event.

 ## Code (functionality, design, documentation)